M66B/FairEmail/docs/FAQ-el-rGR.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email). Για τον σκοπό αυτό, θα χρειαστεί να ορίσετε τις διευθύνσεις εξυπηρετητή IMAP και SMTP και τους εκάστοτε αριθμούς θυρών, εάν θα χρησιμοποιηθεί SSL/TLS ή STARTTLS, καθώς και το όνομα χρήστη (συνήθως, αλλά όχι πάντα, η διεύθυνση ηλ. ταχυδρομείου) και τον προσωπικό κωδικό σας.
+If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Η αναζήτηση για το *IMAP* και το όνομα του παρόχου, τις περισσότερες φορές, είναι αρκετό για να βρείτε τις σωστές οδηγίες.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-Σε μερικές περιπτώσεις, θα πρέπει να ενεργοποιήσετε την εξωτερική πρόσβαση στο λογαριασμό σας ή/και να χρησιμοποιήσετε ένα ειδικό κωδικό (εφαρμογή), π. χ όταν είναι ενεργοποιημένος ο έλεγχος ταυτότητας 2 παραγόντων.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-Για εξουσιοδότηση:
+For authorizing:

 * Gmail / G Suite, δείτε [ ερώτηση 6](#user-content-faq6)
 * Outlook / Live / Hotmail, δείτε [ ερώτηση 14](#user-content-faq14)